Most Recently Amended by the Board of Education: August 15, 2006

 Third party shall mean any person or private or public agency, authority, or organization other than the eligible student, his/her parent, or authorized school personnel.

 The transcript shall contain administrative records that constitute the minimum data necessary to reflect the student's educational progress and to operate the educational system.
-These data shall be limited to the name, address, and phone number of the student; his/ her birthdate; name, address, and phone number of the parent or guardian; course titles, grades (or the equivalent when grades are not applicable), course credit, grade level completed, and the year completed.
+These data shall be limited to the name, address, and phone number of the student; his/ her birthdate; name, address, and phone number of the parent or guardian; course titles, grades (or the equivalent when grades are not applicable), course credit, grade level completed, and the year completed, and highest performance level achieved on all MCAS tests required for the competency determination.

 603 CMR 23.00: M.G.L. c.
 71, 34D, 34E.